caviles/dockerguide/README.md

 # File Layers

   Images are read only when you want to write to a system you either bake the source code into an image or you put the source code into a container layer.
+The container layer is blown away when you delete the container if you want the data/source you've created to stick around after you delete the container you will have to create a volume.

      #Data Volume
+     They stick around when a container is deleted.
+When you write to a volume it writes to an alias that is mount to a mounted folder the volume.